-When you begin to work in Kenya, you should know a bit about local etiquette.
+Before you begin work in Kenya, you should know a bit about local etiquette.
 Of course, a few tips on polite behavior cannot replace thorough intercultural training.
-But as everywhere on the globe, a little “thank you” and a friendly smile go a long way in Kenya.
+But, as with many places around the world, a little “thank you” and a friendly smile go a long way in Kenya.
 To make things run smoothly with your Kenyan colleagues and business contacts, here are some rules of thumb to keep in mind.

 If you know some Kiswahili, this often serves as an ice-breaker.
 Jambo or hujambo is a generic hello, and the reply to “Habari gani?” (“How are you?”) should always be, “nzuri” (“fine”).
 Address all people with their full name or title at first.
 As soon as you know them better and the atmosphere becomes more informal, you may switch to a first-name basis.
 Failing to wait for such tacit permission, though, might come across as disrespectful or condescending.